Take Action: Act Locally

 It’s Time to Switch from Gasoline to Clean Alternatives

-A growing list of countries is already making the transition away from dirty gasoline vehicles to clean, electric ones.
-Germany, India, Norway and the Netherlands and China are moving to ban the sale of gas-powered vehicles by or before 2030, and France and the U.K. by 2040.
+A growing list of countries has announced plans to phase out gasoline and diesel passenger vehicles by 2040 or sooner.
 Our state should join that list and pass a law that ensures our new cars are clean, zero emissions vehicles starting in 2030 or sooner.
 Here’s why:

 Fight Climate Change: Every gallon of gas burned emits 20 pounds of carbon dioxide, the greenhouse gas that is the main driver of climate change.
 Transportation is the country’s biggest source of carbon emissions, accounting for 32 percent of our carbon footprint.

 Improve Health: Vehicle emissions from gasoline and diesel vehicles are also the country’s largest source of air pollution, causing 58,000 premature deaths annually, and increasing the risks of asthma, lung disease and cancers – especially in children and those living near busy roads.

 Boost Jobs, Economy, Energy Independence: Transitioning to clean electric cars would move dollars from crude oil (much of it imported from OPEC countries and Alaska) to the domestic/local economy.